How to Quote Projects Without Underselling Your Work

 Pattern check:

-Quotes sent within 24 hours without a discovery call = You’re racing to quote.
-This causes underpricing.
+Quotes sent within 24 hours without a discovery call mean you’re racing to quote, which causes underpricing.

-Quotes sent after discovery call + scope clarification = You’re qualifying first.
-This enables accurate pricing.
+Quotes sent after a discovery call and scope clarification mean you’re qualifying first, which enables accurate pricing.

 Look at those same 3 quotes.
 Did you ask: “What budget range are you working with for this project?”